rennay/rennay.github.io/hw/sigfox/2018-04-27-arduino-sqwidnet.md

-# How to send a SigFox message using Sqwidnet Unashield and Arduino UNO
+# HOWTO: Send a SigFox message using Sqwidnet UnaShield and Arduino UNO

 ## 1. Hardware Setup